Khaleda Zia: Leader of the Opposition (2009–2014)

-Eviction from the cantonment house
+Eviction from the Cantonment house

-Zia's family had been living for 38 years in the 2.72-acre plot house at 6 Shaheed Mainul Road in Dhaka Cantonment.
+Zia's family had been living for 38 years in the 1.1-hectare (2.72-acre) plot house at 6, Shaheed Mainul Road in Dhaka Cantonment.
 It was the official residence of her husband, Ziaur Rahman, when he was appointed as the Deputy Chief of Staff (DCS) of the Bangladesh Army.
 After he became the president of Bangladesh, he kept the house as his residence.
 Following his assassination in 1981, the acting president, Abdus Sattar, leased the house "for life" to Zia for a nominal ৳101.
 When the army took over the government in 1983, Hussain Mohammad Ershad confirmed this arrangement.

-On 20 April 2009, the Directorate of Military Lands and Cantonments handed a notice asking Zia to vacate the cantonment residence.
-Several allegations and irregularities are mentioned in the notice – first, Zia had been carrying out political activities from the house, which went against a condition of the allotment; second, one cannot get an allotment of two government houses in the capital; and third, a civilian cannot get a resident lease within a cantonment.
-Zia vacated the house on 13 November 2010.
-She then moved to the residence of her brother, Sayeed Iskandar, in the Gulshan neighbourhood.
+In April 2009, the Directorate of Military Lands and Cantonments handed Zia a notice asking her to vacate the cantonment residence.
+Allegations and irregularities were mentioned in the notice include – carrying out political activities from the house, (which reportedly went against a condition of the allotment), allotment of two government houses in the capital city, leased residence for a civilian within the cantonment area.
+Zia vacated the house on 13 November 2010, and moved to the residence of her brother, Sayeed Iskandar, in the Gulshan neighbourhood.